-The deliverables include the publications of research results, the software packages developed for enhanced secure DNS update, multiple indirecting routing, and cooperative IDR system, a library of the integration of admission control, feedback control, and resource management algorithms, and technical reports after each milestone.
+The deliverables include, a library of the integration of admission control, feedback control, and resource management algorithms, and technical reports after each milestone.
 The reports will be published in ACM/IEEE sponsored leading technical conferences and journals.
 Any software package resulted from this project will be released through the project homepage for the public use free of charge.